International Journal of Applied Dental Sciences

 Results: Out of total 200 subjects, 120 were males and remaining were females.
 OLP was found to be present in 2 males and 1 female.
 Prevalence rate of OLP was found to be 1.5 percent.

 Conclusion: OLP occurs in a significant proportion of population.

 How to cite this article:

-Jasmin Singh and Sanjeet Singh.
+Jasmin Singh, Sanjeet Singh.
 Evaluation of prevalence of oral lichen planus in a known population: A cross-sectional study.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 136-137.
+Int J Appl Dent Sci 2018;4(1):136-137.